 Your pet must be able to walk strongly on its front legs, with its back held in a level position.
 Use the “towel test” to determine whether or not the above is possible.
 If you have a small dog or cat we suggest you take an old towel, cut two holes in it, and place the legs through the holes.
 Remembering to keep the back level, see if your pet will walk normally.
 This action simulates our cart support system.
 If you have a large dog, a towel under each hind leg is an easier way to do the “towel test”.

-Taking a few steps and stopping or lying back on the front legs.
+Taking a few steps and stopping or laying back on the front legs

-Full Support Wheelchair - Your pet has some weakness or is unable to walk with the front legs and must be supported in both the front and rear legs.
+Your pet has some front leg weakness (please see “signs of weakness” above) or is unable to walk with the front legs and must be supported in both the front and rear legs.